 The policy should help in protect the natural environmental and residential amenity from the harmful effects of coal extraction.
-Consideration should also be given to all aspects of the natural environment, including landscapes and locally important nature conservation sites.
-The policy requires all impact on designated national and international sites are taken into account, this should help protect these sensitive assets wherever they are found.
+Consideration should also be given to all aspects of the natural environment, including landscapes and important nature conservation sites.

 The policy also sets out that coal exaction could take place under certain circumstances.